Kyle Briggs: Bradford Bulls

 Briggs featured in three of the four pre-season friendlies.
 He played against the Castleford Tigers, the Dewsbury Rams and the Keighley Cougars.
 Kyle kicked a goal against the Castleford Tigers, scored a try and kicked 2 goals against the Keighley Cougars.

-Kyle was loaned back to the Featherstone Rovers for the season.
+Kyle was loaned back to Featherstone Rovers for the season.

 Sheffield Eagles

 Midway through the 2014 Season, Briggs signed for Sheffield Eagles.